imagekit-developer/imagekit-react/README.md

 ### Lazy loading images

 You can lazy load images using the `loading` prop.
 When you use `loading="lazy"`, all images that are immediately viewable without scrolling load normally.
-Those that are far below the device viewport are only fetched when the user scrolls near them.
+Those far below the device viewport are only fetched when the user scrolls near them.

 The SDK uses a fixed threshold based on the effective connection type to ensure that images are loaded early enough so that they have finished loading once the user scrolls near to them.

 On fast connections (e.g 4G), the value of threshold is `1250px` and on slower connections (e.g 3G), it is `2500px`.

-> You should always set the `height` and `width` of image element to avoid [layout shift](https://www.youtube.com/watch?v=4-d_SoCHeWE) when lazy-loading images.
+> You should always set the `height` and `width` of the image element to avoid [layout shift](https://www.youtube.com/watch?v=4-d_SoCHeWE) when lazy-loading images.

 Example usage: